-MakerDAO is an organisation that issues a stablecoin pegged to the USD backed by collateral held in its smart contracts.
+MakerDAO is an organisation that issues a stablecoin pegged to the USD and backed by collateral held in its smart contracts.
 The token holders vote on proposals to maintain the stability of the DAI token that they issue.

+Fig. 2.
+MakerDAO dashboard showing the governance proposal

-MakerDAO differs from TheDAO in that the functions of the governance contract are narrower, focused only on stability of DAI which can be controlled by changing the stability fee.
-This approach has resulted in a very successful organisation.
-With over 76 million DAI issued, and an average volatility against the USD under 3%.
+MakerDAO differs from TheDAO in that the functions of its governance contract are narrower, focused only on stability of DAI which can be controlled by changing the stability fee.
+This approach has resulted in a very successful organisation, with over 76 million DAI issued and an average volatility against the USD of under 3%.

-Although MakerDAO is not as thoroughly decentralised in it’s governance as something like TheDAO attempted to be, its foundation still has quite a large proportion of the power, thusingit gives us clues as to how a successful DAO can be created.
+Although MakerDAO is not as thoroughly decentralised in its governance as TheDAO attempted to be, its foundation still has quite a large proportion of the power, it can offer clues as to how a successful DAO can be created.

 4.Umbrella DAO

-Umbrella DAO is a decentralised venture capital DAPP
+Umbrella DAO: A decentralised venture capital DAPP

 The mass tokenisation of all real world and intellectual assets is imminent.
-The advantages inherent in blockchain based securities over traditionally centralised solutions for not only the investor but the issuer, means that security tokens will certainly increase their share of the securities market.
+The advantages inherent in blockchain-based securities over traditional, centralised solutions for both the investor and the issuer, means that security tokens will occupy a bigger share of the securities market.

-Tokenised assets do not need intermediary financial institutions and their associated fees, they have better liquidity due to being divisible and transferable peer to peer.
-And they simplify the fractional ownership of traditionally illiquid assets such as real estate.
-Research suggests that the majority of future assets will be securitised as tokens held on trustless decentralised ledgers such as Ethereum.
+Tokenised assets do not need intermediary financial institutions with their associated fees.
+They have more liquidity due to being divisible and transferable peer to peer.
+And they are much simpler than traditional illiquid assets with their fractional ownership, such as real estate.
+Research suggests that in the future, the majority of assets will be securitised as tokens held on trustless, decentralised ledgers such as Ethereum.

-An open transparent self-regulatory decentralised governance is the ideal model to bring forth this transformation.
-We believe that the process of liquidation of real assets into tokens held on trustless decentralised ledgers must itself be decentralised if it is to fulfill the full utility of the available technology.
+Open, transparent, self-regulating decentralised governance is the ideal model for bringing about this transformation.
+We believe that the process of liquidation of real assets into tokens held on trustless, decentralised ledgers must itself be decentralised if it is to make full use of the available technology.
 The opportunity that tokenisation represents for human advancement will be squandered if the gatekeepers of tokenisation are the same old institutions in disguise.

-The potential for coercion and economic monopoly inherent in the transformational process of tokenisation necessitates the reaction of a voluntary decentralised alternative.
+The potential for coercion and economic monopoly inherent in the transformational process of tokenisation necessitates a voluntary decentralised alternative.

-To That End, we present Umbrella DAO, Umbrella DAO aims to generate equity for the DAO through issuing public offerings of such tokenised assets and securities.
-Umbrella DAO token holders will vote on investment proposals that have been submitted to the DAO, then use DAO funds to raise capital from selling tokenised securities of those assets in public offerings.
-Umbrella DAO will retain a share of equity in the finished revenue-generating asset, which will provide dividends to DAO token holders or be partially disposed of to provide capital for exponential expansion.
+To that end, we present Umbrella DAO, which aims to generate equity for the DAO through the issuing of public offerings of tokenised assets and securities.
+Umbrella DAO token holders will vote on investment proposals that have been submitted to the DAO, then use DAO funds to raise capital by selling tokenised securities of those assets in public offerings.
+Umbrella DAO will retain a share of the equity in the finished revenue-generating asset, which will provide dividends to DAO token holders or be partially disposed of to provide capital for exponential expansion.

-5.Outline of draft governance smart contract.
+5.Outline of Draft Governance Smart Contract

-1. Anyone can send a proposal transaction to the contract with a 0.1 ETH deposit (if the proposal is accepted the deposit is refunded) a DAPP front end with a form will be provided for this purpose.
+1. Anyone can send a proposal transaction to the contract with a 0.1 ETH deposit (refundable if the proposal is accepted).
+A DAPP front end with a form will be provided for this purpose.
 The information entered is combined in to a transaction and sent to the governance contract.

-2. the proposal DAPP will have several required fields to enable a thorough assessment of the proposals:
+2. The DAPP proposal will have several required fields to enable a thorough assessment of the proposal.

-An example of a service provider proposal: